dwbrown/Markov/README.md

 For example, transformation "\c\d*\g\h" -> "\C\D*\G\H" with input
 string "abcdefghij" will produce "abCDefGHij", as will transformation "*\c\d*\g\h*" -> "*\C\D*\G\H*".

-ORDER OF TRANSFORMATIONS:

-The first transformation in the program file is the starting transformation, which is only used once, on the original input string.
-It must match, or the Markov program will report a failure.
-The second transformation in the program file is the ending transformation.
-At each step, if this pattern matches the working string, the Markov program performs the replacement and reports the result as the output string.

-The rest of the transformations are attempted in a top down manner.
-If a transformation fails, the next transformation below is attempted.
-If a transformation succeeds, then the program will start again at the top and attempt the second (ending) transformation step, and so forth.
-If no transformation is matched, the Markov program will report a failure.

 Other than the wildcard characters, the tagged characters in the pattern and replacement strings act as scaffolding to mark various fields and